How to Claim Lost Wages from a Car Accident | Wigod & Falzon

 Check your auto insurance policy for specifics on wage loss coverage under personal injury protection benefits.

-Understanding your policy’s provisions is key in determining your eligibility and the extent of compensation you can expect.
+Understanding your policy’s provisions is key to determining your eligibility and the extent of compensation you can expect.

 7. File a Claim with Your Insurance Provider

 Report the accident and your injuries to your insurance provider promptly.
-During this conversation, ask about the necessary documentation for a lost wages claim and submit it as soon as possible.
+During this conversation, ask about the required documentation for a lost-wage claim and submit it as soon as possible.

 The efficiency of this process can significantly affect the speed of your compensation.